Where is hot in April

 Where is hot in April in the Mediterranean

 You can find warm weather in April across the Mediterranean – temperatures in the low-20s and up to 8 hours of daily sunshine.
-Nights will be cool, as will the sea temperature.
+Nights tend to be a little chilly, and the sea will be cool for swimming.
 For the hottest weather, your best bet is to head to the more southerly Mediterranean destinations such as Crete and Cyprus.

 The Aegean coast of Turkey also enjoys glorious sunny weather early in the season.
 Go before the summer crowds descend and, if you enjoy being on the water, try a gulet cruise.
 In Spain, you can find fabulous white sand beaches on the Costa de la Luz.
 Again, you won’t find too many other tourists at this time of year.